Sandringham railway station

-Sandringham railway station is the terminus of the suburban electrified Sandringham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Sandringham, and it opened on 2 September 1887.
+Sandringham railway station is a commuter railway station and the terminus of the Sandringham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Sandringham, in Melbourne, Victoria, Australia.
+Sandringham station is a ground level premium station, featuring a single platform.
+It opened on 2 September 1887.

-A signal box is located at the Up (Flinders Street) end of the station, whilst a stabling yard is located directly opposite to the station, stabling up to four trains overnight.
+A signal box is located at the up (Flinders Street) end of the station, whilst a stabling yard is located directly opposite to the station, stabling up to four trains overnight.

 History

 Sandringham station opened on 2 September 1887, when the railway line from Brighton Beach was extended.
-Like the suburb itself, the station was named after Sandringham House, which was inspired by landowner and parliamentarian Charles H. Jones, a member of the Victorian Legislative Assembly between 1864-1871 and 1886-1889.
+Like the suburb itself, the station was named after Sandringham House, which was inspired by landowner and parliamentarian Charles H. Jones who, between 1864–1871 and 1886–1889, was a member of the Victorian Legislative Assembly.

 A tram service, operated by the Victorian Railways, operated from Sandringham to Black Rock from 1919 until 1956.
 In 1957, the station was closed to goods traffic.

-In 1967, boom barriers replaced interlocked gates at the Abbott Street level crossing, located at the Up end of the station.
+In 1967, boom barriers replaced interlocked gates at the Abbott Street level crossing, located at the up end of the station.
 On 16 January 1968, a collision involving two Tait train sets occurred between Hampton and Sandringham.

 On 17 June 1988, No. 5 road was abolished, leaving the platform road and three siding roads.
-On 30 October 1995, Sandringham was upgraded to a Premium Station.
+On 30 October 1995, Sandringham was upgraded to a premium station.

 On 30 August 2002, Comeng motor carriage 500M was destroyed by fire as it travelled between Hampton and Sandringham.

 On 9 March 2011, a Siemens Nexas train overshot one of the sidings and crashed into a branch of the Bendigo Bank.